GSA issues every TTS employee a badge, laptop, and phone. Your laptop should be ready before your first day, but your phone may not be.

 If GSA IT doesn’t have any availble inventory to issue a loaner, please contact the Tech Portfolio and they will work with you to determine a suitable alternative.

-See the procedures to request admin rights.
+For current TTS employees, see the procedures to request admin rights.

 If you are getting a prompt to upgrade desktop software (